I read this heartbreaking blog post yesterday by a regret mom.

 - It’s okay to delay: If you make a decision to delay something to give yourself more time to learn about it—like circumcision or vaccines—you can always revisit the decision later and change your mind if you need to.
 But once you make a decision to do something, you can’t undo it afterwards.

 - Your gut knows best: If something does not feel right, you need to change it.
 It’s not your fault that things are going wrong but it is your responsibility to fix it.
+I was practically a regret mom before our baby was even born.
 We had such bad prenatal care that I would cry in the car in the parking lot after every appointment.
 We actually switched from the hospital midwives to the doctors in the mistaken belief that they would be kinder to us.
 Though we did pay attention to our intuition, when the problem still wasn’t fixed, we should have tried again.
 That’s what this mom did to avoid the doctors forcing her to have a C-section she did not want or need.
 She’s my hero.

 - Ask good questions: Don’t be afraid to find out more.
 Ask people to share their stories.
 Find out why your friend or family member made the decisions they made and how they feel about them now.
 Ask them what they wish they had done differently.
+Find out from a regret mom what she regrets and what would have changed her mind at the time.
 I have a long long list of regrets from our first birth: I wish we had talked to a midwife, just one, just talked; I wish we had stayed home for at least twelve hours even though the doctor insisted we had to “come right in”; I wish I had lied about my water breaking so I would not have been subjected to a misguided and non-evidence based hospital policy that put my labor on a timetable; I wish we had hired a doula; I wish I had not let the nurses take away my baby and scrub her with antibiotic soap while she screamed; I wish I had paid attention to what I knew would have been safest and most comfortable for me and my baby, which would have been to never have set foot in the hospital in the first place…

 The title of this post isn’t rhetorical.
 I’d love to hear your thoughts.
 Have you ever successfully helped someone who didn’t want your help?